ouchitaikoproject/OuchiTaikoProject/README.md

 This completes the core circuit assembly.

-The next step will incorporate a few last steps to make the circuit connection to the PC and Audio more user-friendly, as well as showing you how keep your circuit protected in an enclosure.
+The next portion of the guide will incorporate a few last steps to make the circuit connection to the PC and Audio more user-friendly, as well as showing you how keep your circuit protected in an enclosure.

 ---